bartkl/presentations/cimug2024/index.md

 ---

-I've written a script that has generated a LinkML schema for each CGMES profile.
+I've written a script that has generated a LinkML schema for each CGMES profile
 * It is based on the RDFS 2020 version.

 ---
 <!-- _class: with-bullets -->

+Resources:

 - The [script](https://github.com/alliander-opensource/cimrdfs2linkml) that generates the LinkML schemas.
 - The [LinkML schemas](https://github.com/alliander-opensource/cgmes-profiles).